 - Pinch of sugar (optional)

-- Next, add the flour and mix again.
-Place each tofu “chicken” piece onto the baking sheet with space in-between each chunk.
+- Place each tofu “chicken” piece onto the baking sheet.
 Bake for 30 minutes, flipping halfway.
 Or, air fry for 10-12 minutes, flipping halfway.

 Puerto Rican Tofu Guisado

 - In a bowl, whisk together sofrito, tomato sauce, sazon, adobo, and chili powder.

 - Heat a large pot or dutch oven over medium-high heat.
 Add oil and once hot, add the sofrito mix and cook for 1 minute.
 Then, add the olives.

 - Add the water, potatoes, carrots, bay leaf.
 Bring stew to a boil, then reduce heat to low to a simmer and cover with a lid.
 Cook for 20-25 minutes, or until carrots and potatoes are tender.

 - Stir in the tofu “chicken” chunks into the stew.
 Add a pinch of sugar if the stew is too acidic from the tomato sauce.
 To thicken stew, see notes*.
 Simmer for another 5 minutes.

 - To thicken the stew, transfer about 2 tablespoons of the stew’s liquid into a bowl.
 Add 2 tablespoon of flour or cornstarch.
 Mix together until lump-free.
 Then, add the slurry back into the stew and mix well.
 Simmer for another couple of minutes.
 To thicken more, repeat this process.